mikaelmoutakis/kmscreen2pdf/README.md

     ├── logs
     └── output
     ````
 6. Place the WMF and TXT files in the 'input' subdirectory.
-The files should have the same names, except for the file ending.
-E.g. 'export_2024-07-20.wmf' and 'export_2024-07-20.txt'.
-Note that the file endings are lowercase letters (e.g. 'txt' and not 'TXT').
+Ensure the files have identical names, differing only in their extensions (e.g., 'export_2024-07-20.wmf' and 'export_2024-07-20.txt').
+Note that the file extensions should be in lowercase (e.g., 'txt' and not 'TXT').
 7. Run the kmscreen2pdf.exe program.
-The program will then a) create a pdf file in the 'output' directory, b) delete the wmf and txt files, c) add information to the log file in the 'logs' directory.
-If something goes wrong, the input files will be moved to the 'error' directory.
+The program will: a) Create a PDF file in the 'output' directory. b) Delete the WMF and TXT files. c) Log information in the 'logs' directory.
+If an error occurs, the input files will be moved to the 'error' directory.

 ## Options:
 The utility has the following command line options: